Malmö: 1275–1658 (Denmark)

 The earliest written mention of Malmö as a city dates from 1275.
 It is thought to have been founded shortly before that date, as a fortified quay or ferry berth of the Danish Archbishop of Lund, 20 km to the north-east.
 Its original name was Malmhaug (with alternative spellings), meaning "Gravel pile" or "Ore Hill".

 In the 15th century, Malmö became one of Denmark's largest and most visited cities, reaching a population of approximately 5,000 inhabitants.
 It became the most important city around the Öresund, with the German Hanseatic League frequenting it as a marketplace, and was notable for its flourishing herring fishery.
-In 1437, King Eric of Pomerania (King of Denmark from 1396 to 1439) granted the city's arms: argent with a griffin gules, based on Eric's arms from Pomerania.
+In 1437, King Erik of Pomerania (King of Denmark from 1396 to 1439) granted the city's arms: argent with a griffin gules, based on Eric's arms from Pomerania.
 The griffin's head as a symbol of Malmö extended to the entire province of Skåne from 1660.

 In 1434, a new citadel was constructed at the beach south of the town.
 This fortress, known today as Malmöhus, did not take its current form until the mid-16th century.
 Several other fortifications were constructed, making Malmö Sweden's most fortified city, but only Malmöhus remains.

 Malmö in 1594: Malmö Castle can be seen at far left, Sankt Petri Church's tower at centre.

 Lutheran teachings spread during the 16th century Protestant Reformation, and Malmö became one of the first cities in Scandinavia to fully convert (1527–1529) to this Protestant denomination.